Nuggets vs. Timberwolves: Betting Trends, Record ATS, Home/Road Splits

 Additional Nuggets Insights & Trends

-- The Nuggets are 6-4 against the spread and 5-5 overall over their past 10 games.
+- The Nuggets have a 6-4 record against the spread while finishing 5-5 overall over their last 10 contests.

+- The Nuggets have hit the over in four of their past 10 games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.